ncatlab/nlab-content/pages/444.md

 $$

-for the identity morphism on the object $x_k$, then the degenarcy map acts by "repeating the $k$th index"
+for the identity morphism on the object $x_k$, then the degeneracy map acts by "repeating the $k$th index"

 $$
   s_k